Neutrinomic/NTC/README.md

 If sending to non-existent canister/principal, there are no refunds.
 Sending will fail.
 Only send to accounts obtained from get_account.
 You could also take the canister2subaccount function and generate these addresses locally.

 If sending to unavailable subnet, the request will be retried 11 times - 5 min between retries.
 If that doesn't work after 55min, the NTC is lost.
+TODO: Make it keep retrying and increase the time between tries, so it will attempt for a few days before giving up.